Regular Eye Exams Are Important because as we age, we become more susceptible to eye diseases and health issues.

 Kingsville Optometry will perform a number of tests to check for certain conditions such as amblyopia and strabismus, but also other diseases and systemic conditions that can affect vision.
 These exams include testing your visual acuity, binocular, refraction, intraocular pressures, and ocular health.
 We are able to treat and manage many diseases including dry eye, glaucoma, diabetic retinopathy, amblyopia, cataracts, injuries and so on.

 So much of how our children learn is with their eyes.
-Children will often not realize when their vision is blurred or uncomfortable until discovered with an eye examination.
+Children will often not realize when their vision is blurred or uncomfortable until discovered in an eye examination.

 Babies, toddlers and young children should have their eyes tested annually as vision is closely linked to the learning process, and poor vision can negatively impact a child’s schoolwork.
-A first eye examination for babies is recommended as soon as six months old.
-It is important to be consistent with scheduling children’s eye exams to help them grow accustomed to and more comfortable with the exam.
+A first eye examination for babies is recommended as soon as six months of age.
+It is important to consistently schedule children’s eye exams to help them become accustomed to and more comfortable with the exam.
 And our provincial health plan usually covers these examinations up to and including 19 years of age.

 Let your kiddos express themselves in colourful Nano Vista Eyewear.
 These frames are tough frames made to last and can be adapted to all uses with temples or switched to wear as a a headband.
 From a quiet class room to a rugged playground.
 These frames are designed for kids